aria2/aria2/README.rst

 You can use libexpat1-dev instead of libxml2-dev:

 * libexpat1-dev    (Required for Metalink support)

-You may also need pkg-config to detect the above mentioned libraries.

 On Fedora you need the following packages: gcc, gcc-c++, kernel-devel, libgcrypt-devel, libgcrypt-devel, libxml2-devel, openssl-devel